carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

 ~~~~
 {: .language-groovy }

-It shows:
 ~~~
 [wt, [wt_1.fq, wt_1.fq]]
 [mut, [mut_1.fq, mut_2.fq]]
 ~~~
 {: .output }

-If we know the number of items to be grouped we can use the size parameter.
+If we know the number of items to be grouped we can use the `groupTuple` size parameter.
 When the specified size is reached, the tuple is emitted.
 By default incomplete tuples (i.e. with less than size grouped items) are discarded (default).

 For example.